Skip to content

 • Bilbao (Basque Country): reporting to the Ertzaintza.

-The data you collect from the guest is essentially the same across all three —the 18 RD 933/2021 fields are the baseline.
-The submission channel and technical format differ.
-In practice that forces you to:
+The data you collect from the guest is essentially the same across all three: the RD 933/2021 fields are the baseline.
+What differs is the submission channel and technical format.

 • Configure separate credentials for each system.
 SES.HOSPEDAJES credentials don’t work for the Mossos or for the Ertzaintza.